Necrogammarus: Description and classification

-The fragmentary Necrogammarus could possibly represent a fossil of either Pterygotus (top) or Erettopterus (bottom).
+The fragmentary Necrogammarus could possibly represent a fossil of either Pterygotus (top) or Erettopterus (center).
+Synonymy with the non-pterygotid Slimonia (bottom) has also been suggested.

-The specimen which morphology compared to Necrogammarus is later identified as Slimonia.

 Very little can confidently be stated about Necrogammarus due to its highly fragmentary nature.
 Selden had immediately recognized the fossil as belonging to a pterygotid eurypterid due to recently having studied the feeding mechanism of the pterygotid Erettopterus bilobus.
 Erettopterus possessed only three pairs of slender walking legs (typically, eurypterids with swimming legs possess four), the first pair of walking legs being reduced to a small palp.
 The coxae and labrum of this palp are fused into a structure that is known as the infracapitulum.
 Comparison between Necrogammarus and specimens of Erettopterus reveals that Necrogammarus represents the infracapitulum and palp of a large pterygotid.
 The entire specimen excluding the palp measures about 70 mm across from side to side, with the palp measuring about 45 mm.
-In 2023 however, a specimen of E. bilobus that is compared to morphology of Necrogammarus is identified as specimen of Slimonia instead.
+In 2023, the E. bilobus specimen that had been used for comparison with Necrogammarus was identified as specimen of Slimonia instead, which was used to suggest that Necrogammarus may be a synonym of that genus.
+In 2025, James Lamsdell considered Necrogammarus to be a synonym of Erettopterus, citing the Necrogammarus fossil as a closer match to Erettopterus than Pterygotus, such as preserving short individual podomeres.'
+Lamsdell rejected the idea of synonymy with Slimonia, since the Necrogammarus fossil preserves structures unknown in that genus, and since no other Slimonia fossils are known from the site.'

 Two other pterygotids (and numerous unidentifiable fragments referred to the group) are known from the same locality as Necrogammarus, Pterygotus arcuatus and Erettopterus marstoni.
 Both of these species are moderately-sized animals, P. arcuatus reaching lengths of 60 cm and E. marstoni reaching lengths of 70 cm.
 As both of these species and the genera they are assigned to are diagnosed based on features of the telson (the posteriormost segment of the body), chelicerae (frontal appendages), coxae and the metastoma (a large plate that is part of the abdomen), it is impossible to assign Necrogammarus to either since the Necrogammarus specimen lacks said body parts.
 It is possible that it represents a fragment of either of them or a distinct genus.

 There are several features that are shared between all pterygotids and thus very likely were present in Necrogammarus as well.
 The outer surface of their exoskeletons was covered in an ornamentation of semilunar scales unseen in other eurypterid groups and their appendages lacked spines (unlike many other groups, particularly primitive pterygotioids).
 The telson was expanded and flattened and possessed a small median keel.
 In Pterygotus the telson ended in a short spine whilst in Erettopterus, it was indented giving a bilobed appearance.
 The chelicerae (the first pair of appendages), typically small and used to aid in feeding in other eurypterid groups, were robust and gigantic in pterygotids, with strong developed teeth on specialized claws.
 These claws are thought to have been used in prey capture.